worldbank/covid-mobile-data/cdr-aggregation/README.md

 ### Set-up

-Most users want to use the Docker set-up as this will install on most types of servers, and even on a single computer.
-The main exception is if you use Databricks/datalake.
-We have special instructions for that.
-Regardless of which set-up instructions you are using, you should start by creating a config file that will be read but the [DataSource](https://github.com/worldbank/covid-mobile-data/blob/master/cdr-aggregation/notebooks/modules/DataSource.py) class.
+The standardization and aggregation scripts in this repository are written for deployment using pyspark on linux and pyspark on Databricks (connected to a datalake).
+If you want to test the scripts and/or run them on a standalone machine, you can use the Dockerfile provided, which is based on the [jupyter/pyspark-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) image.
+We have special instructions for deploying the code on Databricks.
+In case you want to deploy the code using a different cluster setup and run into problems, please get in touch and we will do our best to help.
+Pull requests to add code that expands the range of deployment settings supported are welcome!
+Regardless which set-up you are using, you should start by creating a config file that will be read by the [DataSource](https://github.com/worldbank/covid-mobile-data/blob/master/cdr-aggregation/notebooks/modules/DataSource.py) class.

 #### DataSource class and config file